Rangers captain James Tavernier admits players to blame for Michael Beale departure

-Rangers sacked Michael Beale after just 10 months in charge; Steven Davis leading an interim management team of Alex Rae, Steven Smith, Brian Gilmour and Colin Stewart; Ibrox side face Aris Limassol in the Europa League on Thursday then visit St Mirren on Sunday - live on Sky Sports
+Rangers sacked Michael Beale after just 10 months in charge; Steven Davis leading an interim management team of Alex Rae, Steven Smith, Brian Gilmour and Colin Stewart; Ibrox side visit St Mirren in the Scottish Premiership on Sunday - live on Sky Sports

 James Tavernier claims all the Rangers players take responsibility for the departure of Michael Beale.